melbshark/relative-pattern/README.md

 # relative-pattern
-This is a tool experimenting a *formal method* for recovering program control flow graph from binaries virtualized by
+This is a tool experimenting a *formal method* for recovering program control flow graph from binaries obfuscated by *virtualizing obfuscation*, even when the binary is virtualized *mutliple times*.
+Currently, it considers the transformation realized by

 * [Tigress](http://tigress.cs.arizona.edu/)
 * [VMProtect](http://vmpsoft.com/)
 * [Code Virtualizer](http://oreans.com/)